Siddhi Laad

 What are you trying to represent with your paintings?

-Professionally you are a chef, but you love creating paintings, so have you ever combined these two elements?
-And what are you trying to say through it?
+You are a professional chef, but you love creating paintings.
+Have you ever combined these two elements?
+And what are you trying to say through them?

 “I paint because it always felt second nature to me.”